Heel Pain Center of Oklahoma

 This is a minimally invasive option for patients whose heel pain continues to persist after attempting fully conservative strategies.
 A needle-like wand that emits radiofrequency waves is inserted in several places along the painful area to break up scar tissue and trigger a healing response.
 About 90 percent of extremely recalcitrant heel pain cases that would otherwise require open surgery can be treated successfully with Topaz, meaning patients typically can return to weight-bearing activities immediately and can make a full recovery within just a few weeks instead of several months.

-Dr. Elenburg and Dr. Knight are board-certified in foot surgery and can perform a more traditional surgical procedure for your heel pain if necessary.
+Dr. Elenburg is board-certified in foot surgery and can perform a more traditional surgical procedure for your heel pain if necessary.
 However, thanks to our wealth of effective conservative and minimally invasive treatment options, open surgery is rarely required.

 The Heel Pain Center of Oklahoma Is Here to Help

 Don’t wait any longer to do something about your condition!
 Heel pain is very treatable, and there’s an expert right here in Oklahoma City who can help you.
 Call the Heel Pain Center of Oklahoma today at (405) 418-2676.

 Request an Appointment